rossibarra/2015-shell-genomics/README.rst

 Try entering::

-    cd data/hidden
+    cd data/.hidden

-and you will jump directly to ``hidden`` without having to go through the intermediate directory.
-Here, we're telling cd to go into 'data' first, and then 'hidden'.
+and you will jump directly to ``.hidden`` without having to go through the intermediate directory.
+Here, we're telling cd to go into 'data' first, and then '.hidden'.

 Then do::